 What does race have to do with Diabetes?
-Well, there are numerous factors that put an individual at risk for Diabetes.
-Some, like exercise and nutrition are controllable.
-This is to say that a conscious change in these factors can reduce the risk of developing Diabetes.
+Well, there are numerous factors that put an individual at risk.
+Some, like exercise and nutrition, are controllable.
+Therefore, a conscious change in these factors can reduce the risk of developing Diabetes.
 It can even significantly improve life with the condition.

-Some other risk factors like age, family history of diabetes, or race/ethnic background are things that you have no control over, but may put you at risk for Diabetes.
+Some other risk factors like age, family history, or race/ethnic background are things that you have no control over, but may put you at risk.

 So again, what does Race have to do with Diabetes?